 Using the Palmer Drought Severity Index (a scientifically accepted standard) we will reduce our water withdrawals in consultation with the Forest Service when scientific measurements warrant.
 In addition to responding to drought conditions, our plan also includes triggers to measure and address potential impacts on the riparian habitat and the population and health of individual species.
 Used together, these triggers will ensure clear, responsible management of this vital California resource.

 We are committed to working with the Forest Service to put this plan into action to protect the natural environment while providing the highest level of transparency.

 We care about managing California's resources because we are Californians.
 Nestlé USA is headquartered in California.
 We employ more than 7,000 people in the state and more than 80 percent of the water bottled here is sold here.
 And just like Californians throughout the state we are focused on cutting back on water use during this drought and developing innovative ways to conserve across our operations.
-For example, work is underway to transform our Nestlé milk factory in the city of Modesto into a "zero water" factory in 2017 by recycling the water extracted from milk and reusing it in our operations.

 We are also implementing the Alliance for Water Stewardship Standard in all of our California operations within the next two years.
 These rigorous standards were developed by environmental groups, leading development organizations and industry and will help keep water use sustainable long-term.

 From the forest to our factories, we are committed to responsible water use that works for California.

 Email Larry A. Lawrence, regional natural resource manager for Nestlé Waters North America, at Larry.Lawrence@waters.nestle.com

 Gene Zimmerman, U.S. Forest Service Retiree, Op-Ed, "Riverside Press-Enterprise"